oneapi-src/oneDNN/doc/advanced/dpcpp_interoperability.md

-SYCL Interoperability {#dev_guide_sycl_interoperability}
+DPC++ Interoperability {#dev_guide_dpcpp_interoperability}
 ===============================================================

-DNNL may use the SYCL runtime for CPU and GPU engines to interact with the hardware.
-Users may need to use DNNL with other code that uses SYCL.
+DNNL may use the DPC++ runtime for CPU and GPU engines to interact with the hardware.
+Users may need to use DNNL with other code that uses DPC++.
 For that purpose, the library provides API extensions to interoperate with underlying SYCL objects.

 One of the possible scenarios is executing a SYCL kernel for a custom operation not provided by DNNL.
 In this case, the library provides